nazandre/front-cover/_site/README.md

 bundle install
 ```

-## Pre-visualization before deployment
+## Local previsualization before deployment

 ```shell
 jekyll serve
 ```

-In a web browser, access the web page at `127.0.0.1:4000`
+In a web browser, access the web page at `127.0.0.1:4000`.